Squigss/study-time-mvc/README.md

 # study-time-mvc

+Mini project completed to learn the basics of Python.

 This is a mini programme with a user interface that is built using the Model-View-Control framework

 To run this programme, you might need to have tkinter dowloaded on your computer.